 Memorial Sloan Kettering Counseling Center

-Our Counseling Center offers individual and family counseling sessions to help cancer survivors and their families address the problems that they may encounter in adjusting to life after treatment.
+People with stomach cancer can have unique psychological and social needs.
+Our Counseling Center offers individual and group counseling sessions to help you and your family members address any problems that may arise from adjusting to life during and after treatment.

 Integrative Medicine Service